Where to go without a helmet? RUDN University taught artificial intelligence to monitor safety in production

-The system was developed by specialists from the Peoples' Friendship University of Russia (RUDN) and the University of Artificial Intelligence.
+The system was developed by specialists from the Peoples' Friendship University of Russia (RUDN University) and the University of Artificial Intelligence.
 The key challenge was processing a large amount of video data.
 To do this, the team used pre-processing methods and labeled more than 9,000 images from surveillance cameras.
 The result was achieving almost 100% accuracy in detecting violations.

 In addition, the system has flexibility and scalability, which allows it to be adapted to various production conditions.
-For example, it can be configured to control the presence of signal vests at airfields or railways, where special clothing is important for protecting workers.
+For example, it can be configured to monitor the presence of signal vests at airfields or railways, where special clothing is important for protecting workers.
 It is important to note that notifications can be sent not only to responsible persons, but also to the employees themselves who violated the rules, which allows you to quickly correct the situation.

 The introduction of such technologies also requires well-thought-out protocols in case of unforeseen situations.
 Experts are confident that AI can significantly improve safety in enterprises, especially in areas such as transport, medicine and energy, where operational monitoring and rapid response are critical to preventing dangerous situations.